HairyFotr/linter/README.md

 * Add more checks
 * Add more tests, report false positives
 * Pick and choose which warnings you want (configuration)
-* Choose whether they should be warnings or errors
 * Improve testing (larger samples, generated tests, ...)
 * Drop Scala 2.9 and check out new stuff such as quasiquotes